theingale/theingale/README.md

-- 👋 Hi, I’m @theingale
+- 👋 Hi, I’m Saket Ingale
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI and Machine Learning.
-- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on my DL project
+- I am an AI enthusiast, who believes in solving real world problems using Machine Learning tools to create a better World for all of us. 🌎
+- I enjoy exploring Machine Learning ocean by learning new things.
+- I love to put my brain at work to solve problems. 🧠
-- 📫 How to reach me saketvingale4@gmail.com and on twitter @the_ingale
+- 📫 You can reach me on email at saketvingale4@gmail.com and on twitter @the_ingale
+- Happy Coding...! 😊

 <!---
 theingale/theingale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.